andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 ```

-<div style="border-left: 4px solid #2196F3; background-color: #E3F2FD; padding: 10px; margin: 10px 0; color: #0000FF;"> <strong>Info:</strong>
-You will notice when switching between bash and cli in EOS that it is using IP MTU and Ethernet MTU respectively.
-When using bash it is using MTU 9194 and in CLI it is 9214 which is 9194 + 20.
-As I am using vEOS its not representative for real Arista hardware </div>

 ### Verifying everything in the Arista fabric

 **Underly links**
 To do this as "methodically" as possible I will first start by checking mtu in the Arista fabric.
-This will be the ptp links between the spines and leaves.
+This will be the ptp links between the spines and leafs.
 They should be configured with the highest supported MTU in EOS.

 <div style="border-left: 4px solid #2196F3; background-color: #E3F2FD; padding: 10px; margin: 10px 0; color: #0000FF;"> <strong>Info:</strong>
 This is all done in my lab using vEOS (virtual machines running on my hypervisor).
 The max MTU I can use in my lab is 9194 in vEOS.
 In a real physical Arista switch it is 9214MTU.
 So the numbers I am operating with is not representative to the real products </div>